 In competitive sports, therefore, two forms of altitude training have become established in recent years: firstly, the concept of “sleep high – train low”, i.e. sleeping at altitude to take advantage of the positive effects of oxygen deficiency on hematopoiesis, but training as usual in the lowlands so as not to have to reduce training intensities.
 And secondly, to shift the high-intensity training up to a considerable altitude in order to exert an additional stimulus.
 However, these two logical concepts do not always lead to an increase in performance.
 There are substantial individual differences here.

 If at all, altitude training to improve performance in the lowlands is therefore only useful for top athletes who have exhausted their training in the lowlands to the maximum.
-But even with them it is controversial whether it really brings the hoped-for benefit.
+But even with them, it is controversial whether it really brings the hoped-for benefit.
 Amateur athletes have rarely optimized everything in terms of training.
 For the best possible result at the peak of the season (assuming the competition takes place in the lowlands), they probably benefit more from training optimization than from altitude training.

 Those who nevertheless decide in favor of an altitude training camp should bear in mind that experience has shown that the maximum performance can only be expected about two weeks later.
 But here, too, everyone has to make their own experiences.

 - Staying at height acts as a stress factor for the body.
-For example, it takes about ten to fourteen days for the body to acclimatize to an altitude of 2000 to 2500 metres.
+For example, it takes about ten to fourteen days for the body to acclimatize to an altitude of 2000 to 2500 meters.

 - If you want to prepare seriously for an alpine competition, it is best to keep a training diary and train regularly at altitude.